-Bargaining Model Estimates The estimates of the bargaining parameters in Table 4.5 follow the method presented in Section 4.3.2, using the demand model estimates of Tables 4.3 and 4.4.
+Bargaining Model Estimates.
+The estimates of the bargaining parameters in Table V follow the method presented in Section 4.3.2, using the demand model estimates of Tables III and IV.
 Note that the constraint that bargaining parameters should be between 0 and 1 is not imposed in our estimation.
-The GMM estimates of equation (4.7) are obtained using the Lipitor wholesale price in the UK and the Czech Republic converted to NOK per DDD, both interacted with an indicator for parallel imports as explanatory variables X_t , and instruments Z_t that (in addition) include excluded variables such as indicators for chain identity and upstream firm type (parallel trader versus manufacturer), exchange rates NOK/\$US, NOK/ \in , NOK/CZK, interactions of exchange rates with indicators for parallel trade and the inclusive value of the upstream firm interacted with upstream firm is the (average) log-sum of exponential utility for each upstream firm in the market.
-This instrument is derived from the demand model, and measures of how "valuable" the firm's presence is to consumers in the market.
-Gowrisankaran et al. (2015) use this type of instrument, namely, a "predicted willingness-to-pay for the hospital" when estimating the bargaining weights between hospitals and Managed Care Organizations in the US.
-In our case, these inclusive values measure the willingness of customers to pay for parallel imports or direct imports; they are estimated using the consumer choice model and can explain why the manufacturer or parallel importer may be able to negotiate better wholesale prices with the pharmacy chain, thus serving to identify bargaining weights.
+The GMM estimates of equation (4.7) are obtained using the Lipitor wholesale price in the UK and the Czech Republic converted to NOK per DDD, both interacted with an indicator for parallel imports as explanatory variables X_t , and instruments Z_t that (in addition) include excluded variables such as indicators for chain identity and upstream firm type (parallel trader versus manufacturer), exchange rates NOK/\$US, NOK/ \in , NOK/CZK, interactions of exchange rates with indicators for parallel trade and the inclusive value of the upstream firm interacted with upstream firm type.